cran/fastmap/README.md

 ## Testing your code for symbol leakage

 If you want to test your code directly for symbol leakage, you can use the code below.
+(Note: This only works on Mac.)

 The `get_symbols()` function returns all symbols that are registered in R's symbol table.